cf-guardian/dev/README.md

 populate this image with the latest system packages and include *Git*, *Mercurial*, and *Go* (version 1.3.1).

-By inserting a `config` file into the machine's `.ssh` directory we can redirect to include the host system's identities.
+By copying rsa keyfiles from the host's `.ssh` into the machine's `.ssh` directory we can include the host system's identities.
+The connection may request a password to log in (with `vagrant ssh`) in which case the password is `vagrant`.

 We link to the `.profile` file in the `vagrant_setup` folder replacing any `.profile` that might already exist in the machine.